co-cart/co-cart/NEXT_CHANGELOG.md

 - All endpoints with schema now have proper schema title for proper identification.
 - The callback for cart update endpoint now passes the controller class so we don't have to call it a new.
 - Caching of same item added to cart no longer loses previous custom price set before and has not changed.
+- Store API only returns the version, routes and link to documentation if "WP_DEBUG" is true.

 ## Security